Preston Cinema Systems has been providing innovative camera and lens control systems for over 30 years. The

 In 2007, the Motion Picture Academy awarded a Scientific and Engineering Award for the development of the FI+Z system to Howard Preston and Mirko Kovacevic in recognition of its contribution to the motion picture industry

-The newest member of the FI+Z family, the Hand Unit 3, is encased together with its microwave link in a splash-proof housing.
+The newest members of the FI+Z family are the Hand Unit 3 and MDR3.
+The HU3 is encased together with its microwave link in a splash-proof housing.
 "Lens Mapping" technology matches the focus markings of the lens to pre-printed fluorescent focus rings.
-Its features are described here.